Runes

-Runes are the letters in a set of related alphabets, known as runic rows, runic alphabets or futharks (also, see futhark vs runic alphabet), native to the Germanic peoples.
-Runes were primarily used to represent a sound value (a phoneme) but they were also used to represent the concepts after which they are named (ideographic runes).
+Runes are the letters in a set of related alphabets, known as rune-rows, runic alphabets or futharks, native to the Germanic peoples.
+Runes were primarily used to represent sound values (phonemes) but they were also used to represent the concepts after which they are named (ideographic runes).
 Runology is the academic study of the runic alphabets, runic inscriptions, runestones, and their history.
 Runology forms a specialised branch of Germanic philology.

 The earliest secure runic inscriptions date from at latest AD 150, with a possible earlier inscription dating to AD 50 and Tacitus's possible description of rune use from around AD 98.
 The Hole Runestone dates from between BC 50 and AD 275.
 Runes were generally replaced by the Latin alphabet as the cultures that had used runes underwent Christianisation, by approximately AD 700 in central Europe and 1100 in northern Europe.
 However, the use of runes persisted for specialized purposes beyond this period.
 Up until the early 20th century, runes were still used in rural Sweden for decorative purposes in Dalarna and on runic calendars.

 The three best-known runic alphabets are the Elder Futhark (c.
 AD 150–800), the Anglo-Saxon Futhorc (400–1100), and the Younger Futhark (800–1100).
 The Younger Futhark is divided further into the long-branch runes (also called Danish, although they were also used in Norway, Sweden, and Frisia); short-branch, or Rök, runes (also called Swedish–Norwegian, although they were also used in Denmark); and the stavlösa, or Hälsinge, runes (staveless runes).
 The Younger Futhark developed further into the medieval runes (1100–1500), and the Dalecarlian runes (c.
 1500–1800).

 The exact development of the early runic alphabet remains unclear but the script ultimately stems from the Phoenician alphabet.
 Early runes may have developed from the Raetic, Venetic, Etruscan, or Old Latin as candidates.
 At the time, all of these scripts had the same angular letter shapes suited for epigraphy, which would become characteristic of the runes and related scripts in the region.

 The process of transmission of the script is unknown.
 The oldest clear inscriptions are found in Denmark and northern Germany.
 A "West Germanic hypothesis" suggests transmission via Elbe Germanic groups, while a "Gothic hypothesis" presumes transmission via East Germanic expansion.
 Runes continue to be used in a wide variety of ways in modern popular culture.